Access Policies

 Use Cases

-| Use Case | Access Policy Condition | Assigned To |
+| Use Case | Access Policy Criteria | Assigned To |

 |---|---|---|

-| Regional data access | region = 'EMEA' | EMEA team group |
+| Regional data access | region equals EMEA | EMEA team group |

-| Country-specific compliance | country_code = 'DE' | Germany operations group |
+| Country-specific compliance | country_code equals DE | Germany operations group |

-| Partner data isolation | partner_id = 'partner_abc' | Partner ABC group |
+| Partner data isolation | partner_id equals partner_abc | Partner ABC group |

-| Business unit separation | business_unit = 'enterprise' | Enterprise sales group |
+| Business unit separation | business_unit equals enterprise | Enterprise sales group |

-| Test data isolation | environment = 'staging' | QA team group |
+| Test data isolation | environment equals staging | QA team group |

-| Customer tier restriction | tier IN ('gold', 'platinum') | Premium support group |
+| Customer tier restriction | tier in ["gold", "platinum"] | Premium support group |

 Creating an Access Policy